Authentic Spaghetti alla Carbonara, a Roman Pasta Tradition

 Don’t forget to also pour a lovely glass of wine and enjoy; preferably a bianco vino from Lazio, such as a fruity Frascati.
 Serve with a warm basket of bread to mop up any sauce remaining on the plate.

-- 1 lb. regular-sized imported Italian dried spaghetti noodles (do not use 'spaghettini', 'angel hair' or thin spaghetti)
+- 1 lb. imported Italian dried spaghettoni noodles (the largest size of spaghetti, do not use ‘spaghettini’, ‘angel hair’ or thin spaghetti)

-- 3 Tbsp. sea salt (for the pasta water), freshly ground, if possible
+- 1 tsp. salt (for the pasta water), freshly ground, if possible

 - Freshly-cracked black pepper (generous amount)